-Africa for the liberty and physical and moral well-being of the African masses.
+Africa for the Africans is Africa reconstructed on authentically African bases by the thinking people of Africa for the liberty and physical and moral well-being of the African masses.

 African unity will not be built round one man, nor round one nation nor round one religion but round this Charter which itself will be a just and dynamic rational and realistic programme.